Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Sugar and Artificial Sweeteners

-Sweetness is their superpower, meaning a lot of gummies contain added sugars to enhance taste.
+Sticking with gummies for a moment, one consideration with gummy supplements in particular is their sweetness, with many containing added sugars to enhance taste.
 In some off-the-shelf supplements, you may be getting artificial flavors and sweeteners added to give them that fruity, candy-like appeal.

 Glucose syrup helps preserve as well as sweeten, but it's just a concentrated source of sugar and empty calories.
 When looking at the label of a gummy, look out for high fructose corn syrup, glucose syrup and added sugars.